Miyagi: You learn plenty.

 - Also on belts.

-- Loophole Abuse: There's nothing technically illegal about the way Kreese wanted Lawrence to win.
+- Loophole Abuse: There's nothing technically illegal about the way Kreese wanted Johnny to win.
 After all, it was Bobby who disqualified himself by injuring Daniel's leg before the final round.
 However, it's setting up Daniel (a teenager) with an injury to make him vulnerable to a legal leg sweep.
-Lawrence's Even Evil Has Standards reaction is due to the fact that he wanted to prove that he could still beat Daniel in a fair fight.
+Johnny's Even Evil Has Standards reaction is due to the fact that he wanted to prove that he could still beat Daniel in a fair fight.

 - Miles Gloriosus: Dutch, despite being the most aggressive and bloodthirsty of the Cobras, is the opponent Daniel defeats most easily at the tournament.
 Dutch isn't cowardly, but he does seem to be far less formidable than he thinks he is.